christiankozalla/dinoeatlife-backend/docs/endpoints.md

 - POST /login - takes the users stored credentials (email, password) and returns an ACCESS_TOKEN (in-memory) and a REFRESH_TOKEN (httpOnly cookie) if credentials are valid

+- GET /logout - logs the user out - i. e. invalidates current/all ACCESS_TOKENS and REFRESH_TOKENS

+- GET /delete - Deletes a users account, removes from home

 - GET /refresh - expects a valid REFRESH_TOKEN as a cookie.
 Creates a new ACCESS_TOKEN

 ### Posts

 - GET /posts - returns all recent posts; LIMIT: 20 (?)
-- GET /posts/{userId} - returns all recent posts by a user; LIMIT: 10
+- GET /posts?user={userId} - returns all recent posts by a user; LIMIT: 10

-### Users

-- GET /users/{userId} - returns the users public profile; e.g. name, bio, posts
+- GET /posts?home={homeId} - returns all recent post of a home; LIMIT: 10

+### Profile

+See profile.md for more info

 ## Protected Endpoints by Auth